Understand the Difference Between Demand Generation and Lead Generation

 - Produce high-quality content that targeted businesses will find valuable.
 This will demonstrate that you’re an authority on the subject.

-- When creating the content, try to subtly weave in some aspects about how your own offerings help solve some of the discussed pain points in this content.
-This will serve to generate the demand.
+- When creating the content, try to subtly weave in some aspects about how your own offerings help solve some of the discussed pain points in the content.
+This will help generate more demand for your services.

 - Craft and include a call-to-action that turns a content consumer into a lead.
 This may be asking them for their email address, a phone number, or sending them to a contact page so that they can give your sales team a call.